cartrawler/cartrawler.github.io/docs/ios/customisation/cartrawlerCash.md

 cashStyle.darkSmallLogoURL = URL(string: "http://www.cartrawler.com/dark_small_logo.png") // Cash Small Logo
 cashStyle.darkLogoURL = URL(string: "http://www.cartrawler.com/dark_logo.png") // Cash Logo
 ```

-Note:
+{: .note}
-* If logos are provided as `UIImage`, `NSURL` properties will be ignored.
+If logos are provided as `UIImage`, `NSURL` properties will be ignored.<br/>
-* If dark logos are not set, default `CTCashStyle` logos will be used.
+If dark logos are not set, default `CTCashStyle` logos will be used.<br/>
-* If you don't provide any attributes for the logo, the component that shows the logo will be hidden.
+If you don't provide any attributes for the logo, the component that shows the logo will be hidden.

 ---

+## SDK Initialisation with CashStyle

 After `CTStyle` has been configured with your cashStyle, pass it into the SDK during initialisation:

-#### SDK Initialisation with CashStyle
 ```java
    style.cashStyle = cashStyle